Regulus – The Brightest Star in Leo

 A classic way to find Regulus in the night sky is to look at it in relation to other celestial objects.
 Regulus is part of the asterism called the Sickle of Leo, which resembles a backward question mark.
 To locate Regulus, start by searching for the Sickle in the band of the sky where you see the Moon and the planets (near the ecliptic).

 If you live in the Northern Hemisphere, you can also use the famous Big Dipper, the asterism of Ursa Major, to locate the star.
-Draw an imaginary line between the two stars on the outer edge of the Big Dipper’s bowl, Dubhe and Merak.
+Draw an imaginary line between the two stars, called Megrez and Phad, on the inner (closest to the handle) edge of the Big Dipper’s bowl.
 Then extend this line about eight times downwards, and you’ll arrive at Regulus, the brightest star in that direction.
 Keep in mind that planets also move nearby, so if you don’t want to mix up Regulus with Venus, read our article on how planets and stars differ.

 How to find Leo’s brightest star – Sky Tonight